-Most of the existing literature on taste differences has focused on differences in rates of time preference across countries.
-Stiglitz [24] analyzed the case with infinitely lived consumers and showed that the patient country will export the capital intensive good in the steady state.
+2Most of the existing literature on taste differences has focused on differences in rates of time preference across countries.
+Stiglitz [25] analyzed the case with infinitely lived consumers and showed that the patient country will export the capital intensive good in the steady state.
 The assumption of different rates of time preference means that countries will have different autarkic steady states, and that at least one country will specialize in production in the steady state.
-Galor and Lin [13] examine the effect of differences in time preference in an overlapping generations model, and also obtain the result that the patient country will export the capital intensive good in the steady state.
-They assume that the investment good be capital intensive in order to ensure a unique path to the steady state.2
+We allow for differences in rates of time preference, but maintain incomplete specialization in the steady state by limiting attention to the case in which the sum of the rates of depreciation and time preference is equal across countries.